Rise Up! CAGJ Summer School 2018

 - Tuesday July 10 6:30-9:30pm (note new end time): Potluck Reading Group Discussion

 - Saturday July 21 10am-3pm (including travel): Field Trip: met with Familias Unidas por la Justicia farmworker union in Bellingham area, WA

 - Tuesday August 14 6:30-9:30pm (note new end time): Potluck Reading Group Discussion

 - Sunday August 12 10am-3pm: Field Trip to Swinomish Days at the Swinomish Tribe Reservation

-In order to create a cohesive learning community, we ask participants to commit to attending at least two discussion sessions and at least two field trips, to deepen your involvement in CAGJ during 2018, and to come with a readiness to learn and have fun while doing it!
+In order to create a cohesive learning community, we asked participants to commit to attending at least two discussion sessions and at least two field trips, to deepen their involvement in CAGJ during 2018, and to come with a readiness to learn and have fun while doing it!

-Updates will be shared with registered participants via the Summer School listserv.
+Updates are shared with registered participants via the Summer School listserv.